Puli Khumri: Geography

+The city is a transit and trading hub in the region.
+It is connected by the Afghanistan Ring Road with Baghlan to the north, Charikar to the southeast, and Mazar-i-Sharif to the northwest.

-As of 2015, Puli Khumri had 6 districts and a total land area of 3,752 hectares.
-The total number of dwellings in the city was 24,586.
-Agricultural lands account for the largest land use in Puli Khumri (65%), with the majority of that land in Districts 3, 5, and 6.
-Districts 1 and 2 have the highest dwelling densities but District 5 is home to the most dwelling units.
+Puli Khumri has 6 city districts (nahias), covering a land area of 181 km2 or 3752 ha.
+Agricultural lands accounted for the largest land use in the city (65%), with the majority of that land in Districts 3, 5, and 6.
+Districts 1 and 2 had the highest dwelling densities but District 5 is home to the most dwelling units.
 Puli Khumri has a diverse housing stock consisting of regular, irregular, and hillside houses as well as apartment buildings.

 Climate

 Puli Khumri features a cool semi-arid climate (BSk) under the Köppen climate classification.
 The average temperature in Puli Khumri is 15.9 °C, while the annual precipitation averages 282 mm.

 July is the hottest month of the year with an average temperature of 28.5 °C. The coldest month January has an average temperature of 3.0 °C.